linaGirl/leaky-bucket/README.md

 The capacity defines how many requests may be sent oer interval.
-If the capacity is 100 and the interval is 60 seconds and a request has a cost of 1, every 60 seconds 1000 request may be processed.
-If the request cost is 4, jsut 25 requests may be processed every 60 seconds.
+If the capacity is 100 and the interval is 60 seconds and a request has a cost of 1, every 60 seconds 100 request may be processed.
+If the request cost is 4, just 25 requests may be processed every 60 seconds (100/4 = 25).

 The complete capacity can be used in a burst.
 This means for the example above, 100 requests can be processed immediately.
 Thereafter every request